yft22/sec-gate-oidc/docs/4-sgate-svc-api.md

 ## session-get

 Return current session cookies values as a json array
 * 1st contains federated user as returned from the IDP user info service.
-The contend of this may vary depending on IDP requested scope and are typically what is presented to user for initial provisioning.
+The content of this may vary depending on IDP requested scope and are typically what is presented to user for initial provisioning.
-* 2nd contains social identity at the idp side, the two potentially useful information are: idp->uid and the idp->fedkey.
+* 2nd contains social identity at the idp side, the two potentially useful pieces of information are: idp->uid and the idp->fedkey.
 * 3rd contains use authentication profile.
-It contains the requested scaope and the attached loa.
+It contains the requested scope and the attached loa.

 Question
 ```json